A Comprehensive Study of Code-removal Patches in Automated Program Repair: Experimental Methodology

 The third part of the methodology consists of a quantitative and qualitative analysis of both the generated code-removal patches and the ground truth human patches.
 In the rest of this section, we present our analysis and the identified categories.

 \textbf{Classification of Code-removal Patches}.
 We analyze code-removal patches to first determine their correctness.
-To this end, similarly to previous studies~\cite{martinez2016, 10.1145/2771783.2771791}, we consider a patch to be correct if it is either identical or semantically equivalent to the corresponding human patch.
+To this end, similarly to previous studies~\cite{martinez2016, 10.1145/2771783.2771791}, we consider a patch to be correct if it is either identical or \minor{semantically-equivalent} to the corresponding human patch.

 In \autoref{lst:kali-patch-java}, we exemplify the case of a code-removal patch generated by jKali for the failing Travis CI build with id 322406277\footnote{\url{https://travis-ci.org/github/pac4j/pac4j/builds/322406277}} associated with the project pac4j.
-This patch is semantically equivalent to the human patch, and is thus considered correct.
-The code-removal patch changes the \texttt{if} statement using \verb|false| as condition, which forces the execution of the \verb|else| branch, and consequently forcing the method to always return \verb|null|.
-The human patch removes the overriden method shown in \autoref{lst:kali-patch-java}\footnote{\url{https://github.com/pac4j/pac4j/pull/1076}}.
+This patch is \minor{semantically-equivalent} to the human patch, and is thus considered correct.
+The code-removal patch changes the \texttt{if} statement using \verb|false| as condition, which forces the execution of the \verb|else| branch, and consequently forces the method to always return \verb|null|.
+The human patch removes the overridden method shown in \autoref{lst:kali-patch-java}\footnote{\url{https://github.com/pac4j/pac4j/pull/1076}}.
 The program without the overridden method has the same behavior as the program with the code-removal patch.
-Thus, even though the code-removal patch does not entirely delete the overriden method \verb|internalConverter(Object)|, it generates a program with the same behavior of the one that includes the human patch.
+Thus, even though the code-removal patch does not entirely delete the overridden method \verb|internalConverter(Object)|, it generates a program with the same behavior of the one that includes the human patch.

 If the code-removal patch is not correct, we classify it according to its nature.
 In particular, we identified four different potential issues affecting the test cases that caused the acceptance of wrong code-removal patches: Weak Test Suite, Buggy Test Case, Rottening Test, and Flaky Test. \autoref{tab:kali-patches-classification} summarizes these cases.